konifer44/HCSR04.swift/README.md

 ## Summary

 This is library for HC-SR04 (US-015 and similar) ultrasonic ranging sensor which provide 3cm up to 500cm(depends on the used sensor) of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
-Library allows to make a single or multiple sample measurment, detect timeout, hardware and measurment errors.
+Library allows to make a single or multiple sample measurement, detect timeout, hardware and measurement errors.

 ## Supported Boards
 Every board supported by [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO)